Chipdelmal/LegoOptimizer/README.md

 # Lego Portrait Optimizer

-Please have a look at my [blog post](https://chipdelmal.github.io/artsci/2022-04-04-LegoOptimizer.html) for more info on how this pipeline works, and the reasoning behind the solution.
+Please have a look at my [blog post](https://chipdelmal.github.io/artsci/2022-04-04-LegoOptimizer.html) for more info on how this pipeline works, and the reasoning behind the solution!

 ## Problem Statement